 A: For the love of tailoring you are willing to defy the odds.
 I love it.
 I think it depends on what time of suit you’re planning to wear, and how you’re planning to wear it.
 If you’re thinking of walking up in the Google office wearing a Wall Street pinstripe power suit with a high-collar shirt and alligator briefcase, that might be a little much.
 I would also avoid bright colors or anything overly coordinated like bold pattern-mixing.
 A suit can feel casual and comfortable, it just needs to look simple and refined in a laidback, non-chalant, not-trying-too-hard kind of way.
 Ideally you’re working with a solid neutral color (medium or dark) that is softly constructed.
 Go with a shirt that is simple and lighter than the suit to create a contrast.
 Lose the tie and open a couple shirt buttons.
 Maybe try it with a casual loafer rather than a hard-bottom lace-up, or even a plain sneaker.
 Ultimately, when you leave the room you want them to say “that guy is sharp and well put-together”, not “that guy is obviously really into fashion“.
 If you keep it simple and carry yourself with a comfortable confidence, my prediction is that they’ll appreciate the adaptive take on a traditional interview appearance.
 Good luck, let us know how it goes.

 Have a style question?
-Hit us on the Contact Form!
+Hit me!

 Thanks, as always, for reading.